Fellowship Program Directors:

 Robin Conwit MD, NINDS

-The NIH National Institute of Neurological Disorders and Stroke (NINDS) and the FDA Division of Neurology Products (DNP) are pleased to announce a fellowship opportunity offering training in clinical trial methodology and regulatory science.
-This joint NIH-FDA fellowship offers a unique opportunity to develop fundamental clinical research skills and understanding of the pathways regulatory.
-The rapid pace of discovery in the basic neurosciences has created opportunities to translate research advances into improved therapeutics for people living with neurological disorders.
+The NIH National Institute of Neurological Disorders and Stroke (NINDS) and the FDA Division of Neurology (DN) are pleased to announce a fellowship opportunity offering training in clinical trial methodology and regulatory science.
+This joint NIH-FDA fellowship offers a unique opportunity for neurologists and neurosurgeons to develop fundamental clinical research skills and understanding of the regulatory pathways leading to approval of new therapeutics.
+It's also an opportunity to translate research advances into improved therapeutics for people living with neurological disorders.
 Accelerating this process will require investigators with comprehensive expertise in all facets of clinical research.
 Advanced knowledge of both clinical trial methodology and the regulatory pathways leading to approval of new therapeutics is essential for successful human research.
 While many neurologists and neurosurgeons working in academia or government settings receive formal training in clinical research methodology, most receive little formal training in the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of drugs and medical devices.

-The two-year NIH-FDA fellowship will include hands-on participation both in neurology clinical research conducted at the NIH Clinical Center in Bethesda, Maryland, and in neurology clinical research regulatory review at the FDA Federal Research Center in Silver Spring, Maryland.
+The two-year NIH-FDA fellowship, with the option for extension for an additional year, will include hands-on participation both in neurology clinical research conducted at the NIH Clinical Center in Bethesda, Maryland, and in neurology clinical research regulatory review at the FDA Federal Research Center in Silver Spring, Maryland.
 Fellows will participate in activities related to the planning, implementation, conduct, data and safety monitoring, and regulation of trials either conducted or funded by the NINDS and regulated by the FDA.
-During the two-year fellowship period, the emphases will be:
+D Among program goals, Fellows will:

-- In addition, a research project oriented towards clinical trial methodology and regulatory science will be completed during the fellowship.
+- In addition, complete a research project oriented towards clinical trial methodology and regulatory science.

 NIH Graduate Medical Education Application